remy/nodemon/README.md

 `nodemon` does **not** require *any* changes to your code or method of development. `nodemon` simply wraps your node application and keeps an eye on any files that have changed.

+# Installation

+Either through forking or:

+    npm install nodemon

+And `nodemon` will be installed in to your bin path.

 # Usage

 `nodemon` wraps your application, so you can pass all the arguments you would normally pass to your app: